zamazan4ik/awesome-pgo/article/article.md

 Sometimes a project cannot be built with instrumentation PGO due to some build issues.
 Firstly, I [met](https://github.com/envoyproxy/envoy/issues/25500#issuecomment-1724584679) such an issue with Envoy.
 When I tried to use a built-in support for PGO in Bazel, Envoy failed to compiler in the instrumentation mode with errors like "FDO instrumnentation is not supported" for the `luajit` dependency.
 I tried to figure out how to fix it properly but failed.
 So I just passed manually all required compiler flags directly to Envoy and then recompiled the project with instrumentation successfully.

-Another example - a build [issue](https://github.com/rust-lang/rust/issues/119848) with Zen.
+Another example - a build [issue](https://github.com/rust-lang/rust/issues/119848) with [Zen](https://github.com/gorules/zen) (don't mess with AMD Zen CPUs).
 Here we have many linking errors for a bindgen between Rust and NodeJS API.
 I didn't dig a lot into the issue - just letting you know that such problem exist.
 Or [this](https://issuetracker.google.com/issues/187789784#comment6) example where instrumentation PGO didn't work nicely for [libFuzzer](https://llvm.org/docs/LibFuzzer.html).
 Even LLVM itself sometimes [disables](https://github.com/llvm/llvm-project/commit/e6c3289804a67ea0bb6a86fadbe454dd93b8d855) building with PGO due to some linker errors!

 In my experience, you should not expect many build issues with instrumentation PGO in practice but sometimes you will meet them.